BIT Mining Limited Announces Trading of ADSs under New English Name and New Ticker Symbol

-SHENZHEN, China, April 20, 2021 /PRNewswire/ -- BIT Mining Limited (NYSE: BTCM) ("BIT Mining Limited" or the "Company"), a leading cryptocurrency mining enterprise, formerly known as 500.com Limited (NYSE: WBAI), today announced that its American Depositary Shares ("ADSs"), each representing the right to receive ten (10) Class A ordinary shares with par value of US$0.00005 per share of the Company, began trading under the Company's new English name, "BIT Mining Limited", and its new ticker symbol, "BTCM", effective at the opening of trading on the NYSE on Tuesday, April 20, 2021 (U.S. Eastern Daylight Time).
+SHENZHEN, China, April 20, 2021 /PRNewswire/ -- BIT Mining Limited (NYSE: BTCM) ("BIT Mining Limited" or the "Company"), a leading cryptocurrency mining enterprise, today announced that its American Depositary Shares ("ADSs"), each representing the right to receive ten (10) Class A ordinary shares with par value of US$0.00005 per share of the Company, began trading under the Company's new English name, "BIT Mining Limited", and its new ticker symbol, "BTCM", effective at the opening of trading on the NYSE on Tuesday, April 20, 2021 (U.S. Eastern Daylight Time).

-Historical trading data of the Company's ADSs prior to April 20, 2021 may not yet be available on certain third-party websites and apps when searching for "BIT Mining Limited" and/or "BTCM", in which case such data may temporarily be found under "500.com Limited" and/or "WBAI".

 About BIT Mining Limited